Plant & Animal Species Guide

 Cloudless Sulphur

-The cloudless sulphur butterfly has large yellow wings with a wingspan of about two to three inches.
-Male sulphur butterflies are usually solid yellow; however, female sulphur butterflies have brownish-black spots around the border of its wings.
+The Cloudless Sulphur butterfly has large yellow wings with a wingspan of about two to three inches.
+Male Sulphur butterflies are usually solid yellow; however, female Sulphur butterflies have brownish-black spots around the border of their wings.
 One of its host plants is a member of the pea family.
 More info: USDA

 Monarch

 Monarch butterflies are one of the most well-known butterflies.
-Every year, the species travels 1,200-1,800 miles from the United States to Mexico.
-Adult monarch butterflies have red-orange wings with black lines that resemble veins, and their host plant is milkweed.
-Did you know that monarch butterflies only live for four to five months?
+Every year, the species travels 1,200 to 1,800 miles from the United States to Mexico.
+Adult Monarch butterflies have red-orange wings with black lines that resemble veins, and their host plant is milkweed.
+Did you know that Monarch butterflies only live for four to five months?
 More info: Texas A&M University

 Red Admiral